Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 University Officer/Committee

-Meet regularly with the staff member to develop and implement the Probation Plan; determine whether or not the staff member needs to complete ‘Foundations’ of University Teaching and plan accordingly; monitor performance and development; give guidance and support; and conduct a final review of probation to recommend to the Deputy Vice-Chancellor (Academic) whether or not the probationary staff member’s appointment should be confirmed.
+Meet regularly with the staff member to develop and implement the Probation Plan; determine whether or not the staff member needs to complete ‘Foundations’ of University Teaching and plan accordingly; monitor performance and development; give guidance and support; and conduct a final review of probation to recommend to the Deputy Vice-Chancellor (Academic) whether the probationary staff member’s appointment should be confirmed.

 Advise the staff member in person of the outcome of their probation.